 About

-Previously, I was a team lead and software engineer at freiheit.com technologies, where I worked on large-scale systems for multi-billion-dollar clients.
-Freiheit specializes in delivering projects others have deemed impossible or failed to complete, which shaped how I approach complex and ambiguous problems.
+Previously, I was a team lead and software engineer at freiheit.com technologies, where I worked on large-scale systems for clients with complex, high-pressure problems.
+I also worked on the firmware team at IBM Quantum.

 After graduating from the U.S. Naval Academy in Annapolis, I served as an officer in the U.S. Marine Corps.
 I led Marines in the U.S., Afghanistan, and in protecting U.S. embassies and consulates in South America.